mortenjc/Q1/docs/source/information.rst

    * - Q1 ROS Users Manual.pdf
      - Memory and function addresses, Keyboard codes, disk module, record format

+If no description the document is identical with documents from the above table.

 .. list-table:: Documentation from peel.dk/Q1
   :header-rows: 1